-Mrs Julie King, the new Head of Elleray Campus, the Preparatory division of Windermere School, says she will put adventurous learning at the heart of the curriculum and help to make it the best small school in the country.
+Mrs Julie King, the new Head of Elleray, the Preparatory division of Windermere School, says she will put adventurous learning at the heart of the curriculum and help to make it the best small school in the country.

 Established in 1863, Windermere School is a boarding and day school for boys and girls aged between 3 and 18 years of age.
 Approximately 75 children attend Elleray and 275 are in the Senior School.
 Earlier this week (Sat 6 July) students were celebrating an outstanding set of International Baccalaureate results.

 Julie King takes over as Head from Rachael Thomas on 1st August.
 But she has already been getting to know parents, pupils and teachers, moving from a position as Director of Student Pathways and Careers, a post she has held at the Senior School since January 2015.
 In that role she co-piloted and successfully introduced the International Baccalaureate Career-related Programme (IBCP), which offers a more vocational style of learning, combining practical and academic skills.
 She also re-introduced work experience for year 10 pupils.

 Mrs King said: “I have thoroughly enjoyed helping prepare our young people for life beyond school.
 I am now excited to be involved with those at the start of their learning journey with us.
 We are so fortunate to be part of a wider spectacular classroom, we are literally in the middle of an incredible UNESCO World Heritage Site.
 One of the many jewels, in its fabulous crown, and seen from school is lake Windermere.
 Last week our Year 6 pupils spent five days canoeing, cycling, walking and climbing their way around it, how amazing is that?
 We also have our own Forest School in the grounds.
 The skills and experience gained here are as important as classroom learning and we want to meld them together and do much more.